juanjq/hamiltonian_construction/README.md

 # hamiltonian_matrix
 A program to construct matrixes for different Hamiltonian definitions.

-For installing it you could do:
+For installing it you can do:

 ```
 import httpimport